City-of-Helsinki/keycloak-json-logger/README.md

 **Logger settings**

-By default, after deployment, Keycloak json logger uses the root-logger defined in Keycloak's standalone.xml (see <root-logger> there).
+By default, after deployment, keycloak_json_logger uses the root-logger defined in Keycloak's standalone.xml, which logs into 'server.log' file in $KEYCLOAK_DIR/standalone/logs folder.

 MORE TO BE WRITTEN (UNDER CONSTRUCTION)